Download the Definitive Canadian ELD Implementation Guide

-While June 12, 2021 may feel like a long time in the future, Canadian and cross-border fleets will be acutely aware that it is the date for Canadian ELD mandate compliance.
+While January 2023 may feel like a long time in the future, Canadian and cross-border fleets will be acutely aware that it is the date for Canadian ELD implementation.
 The use of Electronic Logging Devices (ELDs) will be mandatory.

 Fleets should start preparing now for the implementation process.
 To help your fleet make this transition, regardless of vendor, we have created the Definitive Guide to Canadian ELD Transition.
 It’s available to download for free here.

 The Canadian ELD implementation mandate requires Commercial Motor Vehicles to capture hours of service (HOS) information using an electronic logging device, instead of paper records.
 The mandate aims to increase driver safety by reducing instances of driver fatigue and make record keeping easier, by putting HOS online.
 Transport Canada estimates that the present value of the benefits is $380.33 million, with an annualized value of nearly $55 million.

 Driver Training at Heart

 In the guide, we share the details of Canadian ELD regulations, what the timeline looks like, and give you a framework for training all stakeholders involved including drivers, office staff and management.
 The impact of ELDs will be different depending on your role within a fleet.
 Drivers require training on the ELD itself, driving threshold, yard moves and what they will need to do at roadside inspections.
 Office staff need to know what is expected of them and how to support drivers.
 Management will want to know how ELDs will impact KPIs once it goes live and how customers may be affected.
 There is a lot to think about, which is why this e-Book exists.